soggybag/Orange-Tree/README.md

 ## Set up the project

+- Select the project, in "Device Orientation" uncheck "Portrait"
 - Delete Actions.sks.
 - Drag 'Smashing-Things.atlas' into the project navigator.
 - Open GameScene.sks and delete objects there.